On October 21, 2022, Netflix will start showing the British true-crime documentary series High Confessions of an Ibiza Drug Mule.

 That is, until a tall, dark, and attractive man comes along and, under the guise of transporting you to heaven, dumps you in the ultimate torment you could never have imagined, even in your worst nightmares.

 I don’t see how a young person could be so head over heels in love that they’d agree to be a drug mule.
-And I could see if they offered me millions of dollars, but our little Bambi was only earning 5,000 pounds for all that work.
+And I could see if they offered me millions of dollars, but our little Bambi only earned 5,000 pounds for all that work.

-Even in 2013, its worth wasn’t all that high, but hey, what do you expect for someone who mistakes Peru’s Lima for Spain?
+Even in 2013, its worth wasn’t all that high, but what do you expect from someone who mistakes Peru’s Lima for Spain?

 Ultimately, I was just another drug mule in Ibiza, to sum up.

 If the goal of this documentary is to show how drug cartels recruit people and run their businesses, then it has done what it set out to do.

 I understand that Michaella McCollum was a teenager when she made her awful mistake, but am I obligated to admire her for how she overcame this?